St John the Baptist's Church

 Everyone welcome

-Bells to be rung at start of the event on Saturday 1st June and at 4pm on Saturday 8th June.
+Bells to be rung at start of the event on Saturday 1st June and at 4pm on Saturday 8th June to end the festival at the church.

 Tea, coffee and biscuits (and cake if we are lucky) served in The Old School Room across from the church each day from 11am - 3pm.

-A guided tour of the church at 12 noon each day.
+Free guided tours of the church at 12noon each day.

 A Children’s Treasure Trail